Mattie112/hosola-data-logger/README.md

 # Installation and Setup
 ----------

-* Install php (sudo apt-get install php5-cli for example)
+* Install php (sudo apt-get install php5-cli for example or just php5 if you want the full web stack)
 * Install composer (see https://getcomposer.org/download/)
 * Git clone the source with `git clone https://github.com/Mattie112/hosola-data-logger.git`
 * Execute a `composer install` to fetch dependencies